AndiWeiss/alx-wol/README.md

 ## Compatibility

-alx-wol has been tested on Ubuntu 22.04 and 23.10.
+alx-wol has been tested on Ubuntu 22.04, 23.10 and 24.04.
 With regular kernel updates delieverd by Ubuntu the system works pretty nice.
 Also the kernels which can be downloaded from
 [Mainline Kernel PPA](https://kernel.ubuntu.com/~kernel-ppa/mainline/)
 work fine.

+A short test has been executed on Debian 12 "bookworm".

 In case of self compiled kernels one has to take care that the version strings follow one of the Ubuntu ways.